 When you become a parent, your entire life changes.
 Not only do you no longer get invited out to drinks with friends, but you also need to rethink your priorities in pretty much every situation.
 You need to start viewing holidays, days out, décor, and landscaping through the eyes of your child.
+This includes your garden.

 Those decorative swords are going to need to go away…

 This is especially true when it comes to your garden.
 Kids love playing outside once they learn to totter, and this is also incredibly good for their physical and mental development.
 The only problem is that not all gardens are suitable for children – or as appealing as they could be.